KristjanTreimann/expense-tracker-mern/README.md

 add script concurrently to run both servers at the same time "dev": "concurrently \"npm run server\" \"npm run client\"" to run both servers: npm run dev

+STEP10
+INTEGRATE FRONT + BACK
+Install Axios to make requests from frontend to backend cd client npm i axios
+Make requests through actions in client/src/context/GlobalState.js Create new action to fetch transactions from the backend.
+Use axios.get Dispatch result to reducer.
+Create new case in AppReducer.js for getTransaction and for errors create 'TRANSACTION_ERROR' case In ADD_TRANSACCTIONS case, because were dealing with fetching from API, transactions takes in current state first and then we add action.payload to it.
+Now it should be okay in AppReducer.
+In GlobalState.js we have getTransaction() action and we need to pass it in to GlobalContext.Provider.
+In Provider pass in also rest of the state, so we can access these in any of the components : error = state.error // use state, because they come from the state loading = state.loading